batden/Translations-for-Bodhi/README.md

 # Translations-for-Bodhi
-French translations (latest versions will appear here) for the Bodhi Linux project.
+French translations (only latest versions will appear here) for the Bodhi Linux project.